mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/integration/consumed-app-services/select-app-service.md

 ---
 title: "Select app service"
-url: /refguide7/select-app-service
+url: /refguide7/select-app-service/
 parent: "consumed-app-services"
 ---

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 App services have been deprecated in version 7.23.4 and are marked for removal.
-Use a [consumed web service](consumed-web-services) to consume existing app services.
+Use a [consumed web service](/refguide7/consumed-web-services/) to consume existing app services.
 {{% /alert %}}

 ## Source